-Since 1952 Colby has presented the Lovejoy Award to contemporary journalists around the globe.
-The award is named for Lovejoy, valedictorian for Colby’s Class of 1826, whose anti-slavery editorials published in the St. Louis Observer cost him his life.
-Following his murder by a mob in 1837, John Quincy Adams called Lovejoy America’s first martyr to freedom of the press.
+Since 1952 Colby has presented the Elijah Parish Lovejoy Award to honor contemporary journalists who stand for freedom of the press.
+The award is named for Lovejoy, the 1826 valedictorian at Colby and a crusading abolitionist editor murdered by a mob in 1837 for his impassioned anti-slavery editorials.
+John Quincy Adams called him America’s first martyr to freedom of the press.

 On the night of Nov.
 7, 1837, a mob attacked the new press.
 The militia fought back, killing one.
 The mob eventually set fire to the building, drove out the militia.
 Lovejoy was shot and killed as he attempted to extinguish the blaze.

 He was buried Nov.
 9, his 35th birthday.
 John Quincy Adams called him the “first American martyr to the freedom of the press and the freedom of the slave.”

 On Sept.
 29, 2000, Lovejoy was inducted into the Maine Press Hall of Fame.

 Listen to an engaging conversation with Ken Ellingword, author of First to Fall, a book about the legacy of Elijah Lovejoy on National Public Radio’s (NPR) “Morning Edition”.

 The purpose of the Elijah Parish Lovejoy Award is threefold: